 Answer questions and see how you rank against other players.Play Now

-John Cusack was born June 28, 1966 in Evanston, Illinois.
+John Cusack was born on June 28, 1966, in Evanston, Illinois.
 In 1983, Cusack made his first feature film appearance in the teen comedy Class.
-His quirky, self-effacing humor earned him roles in numerous films throughout the eighties, including Sixteen Candles and Better Off Dead.
+His quirky, self-effacing humor earned him roles in numerous films throughout the '80s, including Sixteen Candles and Better Off Dead.
 In 1989, he starred in Cameron Crowe's classic Say Anything.
-In 1990, he won his first grown-up role in The Grifters.
+In 1990, he won his first adult role in The Grifters.

-Actor.
-Born in Evanston, Illinois, on June 28, 1966.
-The fourth of five children, including actress Joan Cusack, born to a math-teacher mother and a filmmaker-actor father.
+Actor John Paul Cusack was born in Evanston, Illinois, on June 28, 1966.
+The fourth of five children, including actress Joan Cusack, born to a math teacher mother and a filmmaker/actor father.
 Cusack joined the Piven Theatre Workshop at the age of 8 and had become one of Chicago's busiest commercial voiceover actors by the age of 12.

 In 1983, Cusack made his first feature film appearance in the teen comedy Class.
 His quirky, self-effacing humor earned him roles in numerous films throughout the eighties, including Sixteen Candles and Better Off Dead.
 Although he began to emerge as an actor during the heyday of the Brat Pack, and appeared in a number of teen movies, he managed to avoid falling into its pigeonhole.
 In 1989, he starred in Cameron Crowe's classic Say Anything as Lloyd Dobler, the role that Cusack has said is most like himself.
 His performance confirmed his ability to carry a film, and better offers began to role in.